oguru/DnD-AI/Session/10 - Verbobonc Return.md

 **Dragon's Firewater** - Burns going down, burns coming up!
 Make a Constitution saving throw; success heals you and lets you breathe fire, failure burns and knocks you down!

-**Raven's Reward** - The blackest brew you've ever seen, cough up magical treasures!
+**Raven's Reward** (made by Ratan) - The blackest brew you've ever seen, cough up magical treasures!
 But mind you, some say you might hack up something legendary that'll vanish by dawn!

 **Dragon's Piss** - It's honest work!
 Watery, tasteless ale that somehow still gets you drunk!